polinchw/terraform/README.md

-# Getting Started with AKS using Terraform
+# Install an AKS cluster with ArgoCD with Terraform

 ## Description

+This repo has Terraform manifests that will deploy:

++ AKS Kubernetes Cluster
++ ArgoCD

 This Terraform example came from Marcel Demper's [Github](https://github.com/marcel-dempers/docker-development-youtube-series) repo.
 Watch his [video](https://www.youtube.com/watch?v=bHjS4xqwc9A) on the subject to make the tutorial easier to follow.